Skip to contents

 2. Strong interpretation: as a structural causal model, allowing predictions about the consequence of counterfactual changes to the system.

-To specify a SEM, the user uses arrow notation derived from package sem.
+To specify a SEM, the user uses arrow notation derived from package sem (Fox 2006), as described in TMB by (J. Thorson and Kristensen 2024).
 For example, to specify a linear model this involves:

 w1 -> w2, b_12